Hey there!

 - Cruises

-Alternatives to rental cars include public transportation, shuttles, ferries and taxi/Lyft/Uber.
+Alternatives to rental cars include public transportation, trains, shuttles, ferries, and taxi/Lyft/Uber.
 I have used all of these and they have all worked well for me.
 There is a wealth of information online that can help you compare rates for rentals vs. alternatives at your destination.

 Plan ahead

+You generally get the best rates and availability when you book a few weeks or months in advance.
 You may pay more if you book at the last minute, especially in popular destinations at peak times.
-You generally get the best rates and availability when you book a few weeks in advance.

 Pay in advance

 When you pick up your car, the rental agent will ask if you want to pay extra for insurance on your vehicle.
-I believe in insurance, but beware of this upsell at the rental counter.
-Why?
-Because rental car coverage is probably included in your auto insurance policy.
+I value insurance, but this upsell may not be necessary because rental car coverage is probably included in your auto insurance policy.
 Some credit cards offer rental insurance as well.

 Fill up before you return